Koorong: History

-In December 2009 Koorong purchased UK based book publisher Authentic Media and Paternoster Publishers from IBS-STL.
-In 2014, Koorong acquired a significant share of BroadStreet Publishing Group LLC, with a creative HQ based in Minneapolis MN, USA.
+In December 2009 Koorong purchased UK-based book publisher Authentic Media and Paternoster Publishers from IBS-STL.
+In 2014, Koorong acquired a significant share of BroadStreet Publishing Group LLC, with a creative HQ based in Minneapolis.

 In August 2015 Koorong was acquired by Bible Society Australia.
 Bible Society Australia's CEO Greg Clarke had said: "We will now be able to share our important Bible work with, and garner support from, Koorong customers.
 What’s more, those who shop at Koorong can now know that their purchases will fund even more important Bible mission projects here and around the world.".
 The Bootes family retained ownership of Authentic Media, Paternoster Press and their share of BroadStreet Publishing Group LLC.
+The purchase of Koorong Books Pty Limited and Crossroads Pty Limited had a cost of $6.5 million.

 After 40 years in the Christian bookselling industry, Paul Bootes retired as managing director of Koorong in July 2017 and his brother, Rob Bootes became CEO.
 In July 2018, after Rob Bootes stepped down, David Foster took over the reins at Koorong as general manager.
-In February 2020 Koorong announced a brand refresh which has commenced the rollout across digital platforms and stores.
+In February 2020 Koorong announced a brand refresh across digital platforms and stores.